 The CFC-regime targets corporate taxpayers that hold a direct or indirect interest, either stand-alone or with affiliated companies, of more than 50 per cent in a subsidiary, or owns a permanent establishment, in either a) a low-taxed country (i.e. less than 9 per cent but only if listed by the Dutch Ministry of Finance on an annual basis) or b) a jurisdiction included in the EU list of non-cooperative jurisdictions.

-The ATAD’s GAAR was not implemented because the Dutch Ministry of Finance considered the GAAR to be effectively present by means of the standing Dutch fraus legis doctrine.
+The ATAD’s GAAR was initially not implemented because the Dutch Ministry of Finance considered the GAAR to be effectively present by means of the standing Dutch fraus legis doctrine.
+However, following a request from the European Commission, the Netherlands decided to implement a written GAAR in its corporate income tax laws as of 1 January 2025.

 The exit taxation regime for CIT purposes was slightly altered, by providing that an exit levy must be paid in full within the 5 years following the exit but no later than at the moment of realisation, e.g. the sale of the asset(s).